BioClub/bioclub.org-Legacy-Content/README.md

 ## Progress

 To do:
-- [ ] Fix the path
+- [x] Fix paths
-- [ ] Upload the content of the old site temporarily to [https://legacy.bioclub.tokyo], to help with the manual importing of the old content.
+- [x] Upload the content of the old site temporarily to [legacy.bioclub.tokyo](https://legacy.bioclub.tokyo), to help with the manual importing of the old content.
+- [x] [legacy.bioclub.tokyo](https://legacy.bioclub.tokyo) is now under `.htaccess`, disencouraging search engines to index the site.
+Please go to Discord `#website` for access info.